Six Ways to Sunday: Plot

-The mob has the three released, but now that it is clear that Arnie is a liability and cannot be trusted, Mr. Varga orders Abie and Harry to kill him.
-When Abie hesitates, still drinking and distraught over his uncle, Harry kills Arnie himself, despite his friend's pleading.
-Once again, in this blood-lust haze, Harry seeks comfort with Iris.
+The mob has the three released, but now that it is clear that Arnie is a liability, Mr. Varga orders Abie and Harry to kill him.
+When Abie hesitates, still drinking and distraught over his uncle, Harry kills Arnie himself.
+Once again, Harry seeks comfort with Iris.
 At Arnie's funeral, Mr. Varga reminds Harry that when Abie drinks, he starts talking, and this makes him a liability.
 Mr. Varga hints that they may need to kill Abie to keep him silent.
 When Kate finds Iris' hair in Harry's underwear, he admits to having a girlfriend and Kate calmly says she would like to meet her.
 The stress puts a strain on Iris and Harry's sex life, and even "Madden's one-track mind" is of no use (during past sexual encounters, Harry has only had sex with Iris under Madden's persona).
 Worried for Harry's mental health, Iris resolves they really try, without Madden's help.
 The two go to a hotel, where they make love after Harry has her put on a mourning veil.
 At the family dinner where Iris was to meet Kate, things seem to be going well, until Kate has her son go out for ginger ale, leaving the two women alone.
 When Harry returns he finds Iris gone, his mother having driven her away in a jealous rage.
 Harry admits that he may be in love with Iris and is about to go after her when his mother stops him.
 Harry remains home and breaks off contact with Iris, his mother's hold over him stronger than ever.

 Despite the fact that Abie has stopped drinking and is no longer a threat, Mr. Varga orders Harry to kill Abie anyway.
 Harry kills Abie with the same ice-pick he gave Harry earlier in the film, in front of a diner full of witnesses.
 More upset than ever, Madden is revealed again, and though he goes to first Iris, then a brothel for relief, he turns to his mother.
 It is revealed though flashbacks that Madden is truly Harry.
 Harry then has sex with Kate, who proclaims that she had waited "so long" for this.